 The eruption was memorable, the city, not so much.

 Nearly 250 acres of downtown Pompeii were rapidly filled in with ash to a depth of 23-feet, or about two stories.
-The eradication of Pompeii was so utterly complete that, within a few short years, no one living in the area could even remember where the city, river, or port used to be (see also, Lost City of Machu Picchu).
+The eradication of Pompeii was so utterly complete that, within a few years, no one living in the area could even remember where the city, river, or port used to be (see also, Lost City of Machu Picchu).

 Erasing an entire city from the populace’s memory would require an ashload of volcanic dust to bury all trace of it.
 (Of course, if that ash had a lot of lead in it, the resulting blood poisoning and IQ-drop would do the job, too.)
 Luckily, one man was close enough to witness the devastation, but far enough away to survive it and tell the tale.